Jim

 |

-a 4 wheel drive vehicle rental or 4WD camper
+hiring a 4 wheel drive vehicle rental or 4WD camper

-hire the hint is watch out for the dust from
+hire the hint is watch out for the dust from passing

-passing motorists or drivers in front of you.
+motorists or drivers in front of you.

-walk around with Kakadu being so vast it gets
+out and walk around with Kakadu being so vast it gets

-a bit tioring trying to drive and do a gorge
+a bit tioring trying to drive and do a gorge and cruise

-and cruise and centre all in one day.
+and centre all in one day.

-this.
-A
+know this.
+A Britz

-4WD Camper that can seat 5 and sleep 5 with
+4WD Camper that can seat 5 and sleep 5 with camping

-camping gear.
+gear.

 |